-In this panel presentation, Anja Bielfeld, IT Business Analyst at the IEC, and Kylie Rodier, Digital Publishing Manager at ISO Central Secretariat, discuss new initiatives and activities currently underway at both organisations.
+In this panel presentation from the 2021 Typefi Standards Symposium, Anja Bielfeld, IT Business Analyst at the IEC, and Kylie Rodier, Digital Publishing Manager at ISO Central Secretariat, discuss new initiatives and activities currently underway at both organisations.

 Topics include XML-based authoring, collaboration on a shared XML schema, and machine-readability in the context of standards.

 “All of these initiatives open up new possibilities for standards development organisations, and also for supporting our users in the consultation of our standards.”

 |00:00||A brief history of publishing at ISO and IEC|

 |01:24||NISO STS collaboration|

 |02:09||Online Standards Development (OSD) Program|

 A brief history of publishing at ISO & IEC (00:00)

 KYLIE: We’re here today to talk about what’s next in standards and standards publishing.